 Remember, poker is just as much a game of bluffing as it is a game of careful hand building.
 Even if you hold a weak hand, projecting an air of confidence through the manner in which you present yourself and cast your bets might win you the game.
 Manipulate your opponents into folding so you won’t even reach the showdown, eliminating them from play before you’re even in a position to reveal your weak hand.

-Draw poker – Also spanning many poker variants (such as five-card draw), in draw poker, players are dealt a complete hand before the first betting round begins.
+In draw poker, players are dealt a complete hand before the first betting round begins.
 Each player develops their hand in later rounds by drawing replacement cards, trying to curate the highest-ranking hand possible.